tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Final.md

 I motion to Lani, pointing towards the tree.
 "Lani, the tree!"
 I shout over the roar of the flames.
 Understanding flashes in her eyes, and without another word, we spring into action.

 I grab my chainsaw, a tool I carry for creating firebreaks.
-As I rev up the chainsaw, the roar of its engine cuts through the crackling of the flames, a man-made growl against nature's fury.
+As I rev up the chainsaw, the roar of its motor cuts through the crackling of the flames, a man-made growl against nature's fury.

 The chainsaw bites into the charred bark, sending a shower of embers into the air.
 I work quickly, the blade slicing through the weakened wood, the smell of burnt timber filling my nostrils.